LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 #### Analysis

+Data analysis offers the user the greatest flexibility to implement their own modules.
+For this reason `MRPAnalysis` contains functions for calculating the following data analyses, which are compatible with class instances of `MRPReading`:

+* `std_deviation` - standard deviation
+* `mean` - mean value
+* `variance` - variance
+* `center_of_gravity` - center of gravity
+* `binning` - distribution of a sample by means of a histogram
+* `k-nearest` - k-nearest neighbors

+In addition, the export function `.to_numpy_matrix` enables further processing of the data in the `Numpy`[@harris2020array] framework, in which many other standard analysis functions are implemented.

 ## Multi Sensor Setup

 At the current described scenarios, it is only possible to detect and use sensors that are directly connected to the host (+pc).
 It has the disadvantage that there must always be a physical connection.
 This can make it difficult to install multiple sensors in measurement setups where space or cable routing options are limited.
-So multibe sensor can be connected to a `remote` (+pc) which is available on the network.
+So multibe sensor can be connected to any (+pc) which is available on the network.
 This can be a (+sbc) (e.g. a Raspberry Pi).
 The small footprint and low power consumption make it a good choice.
 It can also be used in a temperature chamber.